ncatlab/nlab-content/pages/3/3/0/7/27033/content.md

 ### Universes and models of foundations

++-- {: .standout}
+This section appears to be original research, as there doesn't seem to be any existing literature of whether a single universe or model existing implies LPO.
+=--

 The existence of various [[classical mathematics|classical]] [[universes]] or models of [[foundations of mathematics]] implies LPO:

 \begin{theorem}